 Suddenly our farm dream seems not nearly so compelling.

-We spent many years dreaming about our farm as we hoped it would be.
+We spent many years dreaming about the farm as we hoped it would be.
 We imagined the pastures managed perfectly with fencing that was both functional and beautiful.
 Our barns and buildings would be tidy and leak-proof, and the stalls secure and safe.
-We’d have a really nice pick up truck with low miles on it, not a 30 year old hand me down truck with almost 250,000 miles.
-We would have trees pruned expertly and we’d have flower beds blooming and a vegetable garden yielding 9 months of the year.
+We’d have a really nice pick up truck with low miles on it, not a 35 year old hand me down truck with almost 200,000 miles.
+We would have trees pruned expertly and we’d have flower beds blooming as well as a vegetable garden yielding 9 months of the year.
 Our hay would never be rained on.
 We would have dogs that wouldn’t run off and cats that would take care of all the rodents.
 We wouldn’t have any moles, thistles, dandelions or buttercup.
-The pheasant, deer, coyotes, raccoons, and wild rabbits (even the occasional cougar, lynx and bear!) would only stroll through the yard for our amusement and not disturb anything.
+The pheasant, deer, coyotes, raccoons, and wild rabbits would only stroll through the yard for our amusement and not disturb anything.
 We’d have livestock with the best bloodlines we could afford and a steady demand from customers to purchase their offspring at reasonable prices so that not a dime of our off-farm income would be necessary to pay farm expenses.
 Our animals (and we) would never get sick or injured.

 And our house would always stay clean.